rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ## Start of RSyncOSX

 The start of RsyncOSX starts with the attribute `@NSApplicationMain` which kicks off everything.
-Within the Storyboard the entrypoint is marked and the view is binded with [MainWindowsController.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/MainWindowsController.swift).
-The [Toolbar](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Toolbar.swift) is programatically constructed which makes it more easy to change vs designing it the Storyboard.
+Within the Storyboard the entry point is marked and the view is binded with [MainWindowsController.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/MainWindowsController.swift).
+The [Toolbar](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Toolbar.swift) is programmatically constructed which makes it more easy to change vs designing it the Storyboard.
 But all the details how this actually work is beyond me, but it works.